-The Company's condensed consolidated interim financial statements for the six months ended September 30, 2021, have been prepared in accordance with IFRS requirements that are applicable to a going concern, which contemplates the realization of assets and settlement of liabilities as they come due in the normal course of business.
+The Company's consolidated financial statements for the year ended March 31, 2022, have been prepared in accordance with IFRS requirements that are applicable to a going concern, which contemplates the realization of assets and settlement of liabilities as they come due in the normal course of business.

-As at September 30, 2021, the Company had a working capital deficit of approximately \$453,299.
+As at March 31, 2022, the Company had a working capital deficit of approximately \$834,074.
 Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.

-The Company had a deficit of \$90.1 million As at September 30, 2021, with the cumulative losses being attributable to the very long lead times required to identify and secure potential minerals resources of commercial value, to obtain all necessary permits and licenses required for development of a deposit and the complexity of construction of the processing plant and shipping facilities in a remote location, combined with some start-up operating and transportation logistical issues.
+The Company had a deficit of \$92.3 million as at March 31, 2022, with the cumulative losses being attributable to the very long lead times required to identify and secure potential minerals resources of commercial value, to obtain all necessary permits and licenses required for development of a deposit and the complexity of construction of the processing plant and shipping facilities in a remote location, combined with some start-up operating and transportation logistical issues.
+The Company has also recorded losses related to its share of losses in its investment in associates since the disposition of controlling interest in Lumina.